arcones/kc-devops-6-cicd-jenkins-system/README.md

 ### 3. Jenkins configuration
 1. Go to AWS ec2 dashboard again > select your instance > Public IPv4 address > copy the IP
-1. Open your jenkins in the browser accessing to http://theIPv4Address.
+1. Open your jenkins in the browser accessing to http:// and the your public IPv4 address.
 You should see jenkins asking the password you pick from console output, input it
 1. Install suggested plugins > Install just the following: `folders`, `build timeout`, `timestamper`, `pipeline`, `pipeline: stage view`, `git`
 1. Add an `admin` user with a password you can remember in the next screen.
 Leave the URL as it is in the next screen.
 Initial configuration is done.